pragma-/pbot/doc/Plugins/Plang.md

 soon.

-We'll use the `factget()` and `factset()` functions to get and store Karma values to an unique unused channnel.
+We'll use the `factget()` and `factset()` functions to get and store Karma values to an unique unused channel.
 Let's call it `#karma-data`.
 To get the first command argument, we'll use PBot's special factoid variable `$arg[0]`.

 First we add the `++` command.